slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A pessimist sees a difficulty in every opportunity.
 An optimist sees an opportunity in every difficulty."
 -- Bertram Carr*

-Pessimism is a scarcity mindset.
-Optimism is rarely the way but pessimism is never the way.

-> *"The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails."
--- William Arthur Ward*

 > *"There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
 Either way, nothing happens."
 -- Yvon Chouinard*

 > *"Hope is a good breakfast, but it is a bad supper."
 -- Francis Bacon*

-Anyway, on the long term, an optimistic bias may payoff.

 > *"While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path."
 -- Mark Manson*